• Gluten-Free Recipes

 Why Oat Flour?

-Oat flour is my absolute favorite gluten-free baking and cooking flour.
-It’s naturally gluten-free (although you’ll want to buy certified gluten-free oats or oat flour if you have celiac) and performs beautifully in gluten-free recipes.
+Whole grain is my absolute favorite gluten-free baking and cooking flour.
+It's naturally gluten-free (although you'll want to buy certified gluten-free oats or oat flour if you have celiac) and performs beautifully in gluten-free recipes.
 It can often be used in a 1:1 swap by weight for all-purpose flour and is similar to whole wheat flour.
-Plus, you’ll get a punch of whole-grain goodness in every bite.
+Try it in oat flour scones, oat flour blueberry muffins, and more.

 Ingredients needed to make an oat flour cake: oat flour, oil, eggs, brown sugar, baking soda, baking powder, milk, yogurt.